lmenou/nvim-fullwine/README.md

 With your favourite plugin manager, you can have a look at [packer.nvim](https://github.com/wbthomason/packer.nvim) or [vim plug](https://github.com/junegunn/vim-plug) or even use the native solution for plugins in Neovim (See `:help packages`).

+To give it a try, it is very simple, type `:colorscheme fullwine` and hit Enter.
+If you wish to use it effectively, simply set `colorscheme fullwine` at the end of your `init.vim`.
+If you are already full lua, write `require('fullwine').colorscheme()` in your `init.lua`.

-## Cautions
+## Configuration

+### Plugin support
-Currently no plugins are supported by the colorscheme, though you can give it a try.
-Let us hope more is to follow
+The colorscheme support native-LSP and tree-sitter by default.
+Let us hope more is to follow.

+If you did not installed tree-sitter, simply set the global value `fullwine_plugin_hi` to 0.
+In your `init.vim`, it is `let g:fullwine_plugin_hi = 0`, in your `init.lua`: `vim.g.fullwine_plugin_hi = 0`.

+### Italics
+Some things are in italic by default, if you do not like that, simply set the global value `fullwine_italicize` to 0 (as above).

+## Contributing
+ I am totally open to critics !
+Raise an issue if you are not satisfied with something or even submit a PR, I will be pleased to discuss about both.

+ Please, feel free to report any bugs also.

 ## License
 This plugin is licensed under Apache 2.0 (same as Neovim).
 See the